fosshostorg/policy/README.md

 results and general work product as widely as possible given different circumstances we may or routinely face.

 In doing so, this section establishes the basis for other "practices", which may be documented and maintainenced outside our policy (e.g. this document).
 Our goal is to allow our routine activities to addressed in a number of ways depending on the tastes and interests among our volunteers, while ensuring that, as an organization, we keep an retain consistent records and handle each appropriately.

 NOTE: this is a summary, refer to the ITEMS below for binding policy language.

-<a id="orgf9e547d"></a>

 ### ITEMS